Check part I here for general info as to how and why I refurbished this 2203 head.

 - **Intermediate**$$* Transistor Boost Entry Stage

 Most guitarists use boost/OD pedals in their signal chain before an already cranked-up/breaking-up amp so no need to linger on the advantages – cost, versatility, possibilities – of such a solution.
 While transistors add their own color to the sound and lack in transparency with respect to real tubes, they make for a cheap and easy way to overload the entry gain stage.
-One tube amps maker has gone so far as to integrate the functionality on limited run signature amps (Marshall 2203KK, YJM100), another designed an entire amp around the feature (Ibanez TSA) while a third came up with a similar feature marketed as a ‘pickup up compensation’ (Rivera TBR) loaded with a basic TL072 amplifier circuit.
+Integrating the functionality straight into the amp is absolutely feasible (Marshall 2203KK, YJM100, Ibanez TSA, Rivera TBR).
+I favor a basic TL072 amplifier circuit.
 Food for thoughts..

 - **Intermediate**No extra tube**$** Working with the existing amp lay-out

 I am not referring to the well-documented “José mod” which essentially tweaks a Plexi style circuit into a 2203 +/- a few diodes and component value changes.
 Check out the Ceriatone Yeti and Chupacabra for further info.
 The idea here is to push the JCM800 over the edge by performing any or all of the most common component value changes.
 Please refer to this Tone Lizard article, this guy comes up with a shitload of possibilities.
 The V1b cathode bypass cap mod (which I personally couple with larger 0.47µf PI caps à la Orange and a hum balance pot) is a recommended by me option.

 - **Advanced**No extra tube**$** 4 Gain Stages Mod: Driver Stage Tweak